 History lessons are taught weekly or as a block unit, linked to the term’s Creative Curriculum topic.
 Our History lessons aim to help children understand society and their place within it, so that they develop a sense of their cultural heritage; to develop in children the skills of enquiry, investigation, analysis, evaluation and presentation.
 We focus on helping children understand that historical events can be interpreted in different ways.

-We use the National Curriculum as the basis for our planning in history with specific objectives.
-History plans are integrated within our ‘Creative Curriculum’ termly themes, with the specific objectives clearly identified on medium and short-term plans.
-There are opportunities for children of all abilities to develop their skills and knowledge in each unit with planned progression so that the children are developing their skills as they move up through the school.
+We use the National Curriculum as the basis for our planning in History with specific objectives.
+History plans are integrated within our Enquiry questions, with the specific objectives clearly identified on plans.
+There are opportunities for children of all abilities to develop their skills and knowledge in each question with planned progression so that the children are developing their skills as they move up through the school.

 We place an emphasis on examining historical artefacts and primary sources.
-Across the school we give children the opportunity to visit sites of historical significance.
-We encourage visitors to come into the school and talk about their experiences of events in the past.
+Across the school we give children the opportunity to visit sites of historical significance and we encourage visitors to come into the school and talk about their experiences of events in the past.
 We focus on helping children understand that historical events can be interpreted in different ways and actively encourage questioning to extend their learning, such as ‘how do we know?’, about information they are given.

 Some activities might include;

-We assess children’s work in history by making informal judgements as we observe them during each history lesson, through asking open-ended questions-orally and in written tasks.
-The History lead sets an assessment task for each year group which is designed to assess children’s knowledge and understanding and ensure progression throughout the school.
+We assess children’s work in History by making informal judgements as we observe them during each history lesson, through asking open-ended questions-orally and in written tasks.

 How we celebrate our History learning